RAF Scampton Heritage Centre

-RAF Scampton historical museum and guided tours of the base are done throughout the year by appointment only.
+RAF Scampton Heritage Centre and guided tours of the base are done throughout the year by appointment only.
 Tour takes approximately 1½ to 2 hours.
-This facility is by kind permission of RAF Scampton and Cranwell authorities.

-The museum is located on the famous bomber base from which 617 Squadron, the Dam Busters, flew their legendary raid in May 1943.
+The Heritage Centre is located on the famous bomber base from which 617 Squadron, the Dambusters, flew their legendary raid in May 1943.
 For his leadership on this raid, Wing Commander Guy Gibson was awarded the Victoria Cross, the third to be awarded to someone based at Scampton during WWII; the previous recipients being Flight Lieutenant Roderick Learoyd and Sergeant John Hannah.

-See the collection of ejection seats and modern 'bone dome' helmets as worn by today's aircrew.
+See the collection of ejection seats and modern helmets as worn by today's aircrew.

 Walk around the two-thirds scale model of the Thor intermediate nuclear missile, which was based in the county in the early sixties and formed part of our national deterrent.